moo-m/MDev/README.md

 end

+Note over Devtools:add the container <br/>to the screen created <br/>then render on window

 LogMethods->>Console:hey, add this.
 Note over Console:i will save it in storage<br/>then added it if can Console -->> Store: save this data